Underwater scuba diving at Bare Island, Botany Bay, Sydney

 Depth Profile

 The western shore entry leads onto a shallow reef at 4–8m, sloping to 12–15m in the sandy gutters.
-Following the island's northern face takes you along a wall reaching 18–22m.
-The eastern side is accessible by boat and drops more steeply.
-Most shore divers spend the majority of their dive in the 6–15m range, which is also where the highest concentration of macro life is found.
+Following the island's northern face takes you along a wall reaching 18–22m (per AHS chart AUS 820).
+Most shore divers spend the majority of their dive in the 6–15m range, where macro life is most concentrated.

 Visibility

 Visibility at Bare Island is highly variable — one of the site's genuine trade-offs compared to offshore reef sites.
-On good days (typically April to October following a run of settled northerly or north-westerly conditions), visibility reaches 10–15m.
-After rain or sustained south-easterly swell, it can drop to 3–5m.
-Check the Bureau of Meteorology swell forecast before diving: anything over 1.5m swell from the south-east will compromise conditions.
-Local Facebook groups (Sydney Shore Divers) post real-time visibility reports.
+On good days (April to October following settled northerly or north-westerly conditions), visibility reaches 10–15m.
+After rain or south-easterly swell, it can drop to 3–5m.
+Check the Bureau of Meteorology marine forecast before diving: anything over 1.5m swell from the south-east will compromise conditions.
+The Sydney Shore Divers Facebook group posts real-time visibility reports.

 Current & Tides